-Ever since the setting of Income tax laws were officially devolved to the Scottish Parliament in 2016, it was widely expected that changes to the Income Tax system would follow shortly afterwards.
+Ever since the setting of income-tax laws was officially devolved to the Scottish Parliament in 2016, it was widely expected that changes to the Income Tax system would follow shortly afterwards.

 The Scottish Finance Secretary Derek Mackay set out those proposals in his draft budget on 15th December of that year.
 These changes came into effect for the 2017/18 tax year.

-Prior to the 2017/18 tax year, all Income Tax rates and allowances between the two government were harmonised making it straight forward to calculate tax liabilities irrespective of whether you lived in Scotland or the rest of the UK.
+Prior to the 2017/18 tax year, all Income Tax rates and allowances between the two governments were harmonised making it straightforward to calculate tax liabilities irrespective of whether you lived in Scotland or the rest of the UK.

-However, commencing from 6th April 2017, Scottish tax residents now has a different tax band.
-The amount when the higher rate tax kicks in has been reduced to £43,000 for Scottish tax payers, compared to £45,000 for the rest of the UK.
+However, commencing from 6th April 2017, Scottish tax residents now have a different tax band.
+The amount when the higher rate tax kicks in have been reduced to £43,000 for Scottish taxpayers, compared to £45,000 for the rest of the UK.